ssube/isolex/docs/style.md

 Imports MUST be sorted alphabetically, even within a single line.
 Your editor should be able to do this for you, because it is extremely tedious to do by hand.

+### Logging

+Log early, log often.
+You can't attach a debugger to production, so the debug logs need to have everything you will need to reproduce a bug.

+Log messages MUST be string literals, UNLESS they are template strings using a single enum (error types, HTTP status codes, verbs, etc).

+Log messages and options MUST NOT call functions, cause side effects, or do anything that could slow down logging.

+Remember: log calls that do not meet the log level are discarded.
+Work performed for that call is wasted.

 ### Null